Loco-Software/LocoSoftware.Configuration/README.md

         // Properties with the [IgnoreInConfiguration] Attribute will not be mapped and ignored.
         [IgnoreInConfiguration]
         public String Unrelevant { get; set; }
     }

+    // [ConfigurationNamespace(...)]
+Declares, that this Struct is a Configuration Namespace
+    // Alternativly, [ConfigurationNamespace("", true)] can be used to enable automatic Property Mapping
+    // This will map all Properties using their respective Names [ConfigurationNamespace("Configuration", true)]
+    struct ConfigurationStructWithAutoMap
+    {
+        // [ConfigurationValue(...)]
+Declares, that this Property should be mapped in the Configuration
+        // First Parameter is the Name, second the Data Type.
+The last one is currently unused but will be
+        // required in a planned Feature.
+        [ConfigurationValue("ApplicationName", typeof(String))
+        public String ApplicationName { get; set; }

+        // Properties with the [IgnoreInConfiguration] Attribute will not be mapped and ignored.
+        [IgnoreInConfiguration]
+        public String Unrelevant { get; set; }
+    }

     public static void Main(){